 (Kitchenette – Dining.
 The focus here was the design on the chairs with a little bit of stress on rustic look and yet modern in use.
 The lonely kettle with the connected wire gives a lived-in feeling, another way of adding this touch without adding anything on the table.
 Though I would have preferred a few more articles of daily use.
 Notice the open windows, natural light and glow from the overhead light)

 Tips to go one more step further-

 - Switch off the lights (opposite to what I usually recommend) and open all the curtains.
 Interiors can look fabulous in natural light.
 One of the attractions of using natural light is to make the place look lively and open.
 This also does away with troublesome color balance.
-A word of advice – switch off the lights and use natural light when you are sure of how the things will appear.
+A word of advice – switch off the lights and use natural light when you are sure of how things will appear.
 If the interiors look too drab or have extensive dark nooks and corners, by all means, switch on the lights.

-- Bracket your shots when on tripod and play around with HDR.
-I have found a bracketing of +2 to -2 EV useful for HDRs of interiors.
+- Bracket your shots when on a tripod and play around with HDR.
+I have found bracketing of +2 to -2 EV useful for HDRs of interiors.

 - Avoid clutter.
 Remove as many distractions as you can from the interiors without making the place look deserted.
 In the above photograph, I cleared out a whole stack of boxes from the kitchen counter.

 - When in doubt, place a flower-vase with a bunch of flowers, on a table or side-table.
-Use bright colored flowers for otherwise colorless interiors or use plain white/cream colored flowers in a room that looks like a splash of oil-paints.
+Use bright colored flowers for otherwise colorless interiors or use plain white/cream-colored flowers in a room that looks like a splash of oil-paints.